François Grimaldi: Capture of Monaco

 The capture of Monaco happened at a time during a long conflict in medieval Italy between the Guelphs and Ghibellines.
 The Guelph and Ghibelline members were of two opposing factions in German and Italian politics during the Middle Ages, which sparked conflict that would last centuries and contributed to chronic strife within the cities of Northern Italy spanning over the course of the 13th and 14th century.
 The house Grimaldi was one of the most influential and powerful families in Genoa having allegiance to the Pope, against Ghibelline support of the Holy Roman Emperor.
-In 1295, Guelph forces from Liguria led by Francesco Grimaldi, were routed by a successful advance from the Ghibbeline army and were forced to take refuge on the Rock of Monaco.
-The assault culminated two years later on January 8, 1297, where Grimaldi, dressed as a Franciscan friar, lead a small contingent of followers and was greeted at the gates of Monaco's castle, only then to seize the castle with his cousin Rainier I, Lord of Cagnes.
+In 1295, Guelph forces from Liguria led by Francesco Grimaldi, were routed by a successful advance from the Ghibelline army and were forced to take refuge on the Rock of Monaco.
+The assault culminated two years later on January 8, 1297, when Grimaldi, dressed as a Franciscan friar, lead a small contingent of followers and was greeted at the gates of Monaco's castle, only then to seize the castle with his cousin Rainier I, Lord of Cagnes.
 The event is commemorated on the Monegasque coat of arms, represented as two friars brandishing swords with the motto "Deo Juvante" which translates as "With the Help of God."

-The citadel of Monaco was held for four years until the Ghibbeline stronghold was compromised over time under prolonged Genoese attack.
+The citadel of Monaco was held for four years until the Ghibelline stronghold was compromised over time under prolonged Genoese attack.
 Francesco thus failed to establish the Grimaldis' rule over Monaco, in this instance, but this was the first attempt to do so.
 The Grimaldi family subsequently resolved to regain the territory due to its advantageous potential as a base for the maritime trade business; responsible for the family's generational affluence.